zamatallica/VM-WEB-GUI/README.md

 ## 1. Project Overview
-The **VM Web GUI** provides a web-based interface for managing virtual machines on Proxmox via **Flask (Python), Node.js, and WebSockets**.
+The **VM Web GUI** provides a web-based interface for accesing virtual machines on Proxmox via **Flask (Python), Node.js, and WebSockets**.
 It allows users to authenticate, select a VM, and open a VNC session.

 ## 2. System Architecture
 The system consists of: